Imageomics/wing-segmentation/README.md

                         Background color to use when removing background. (default: None)
 ```

+## Options for `wingseg scan-runs`

-Tabular overview of segmentation runs for comparing effects of segmentation option settings:
+This command provides a tabular overview of segmentation runs for comparing effects of segmentation option settings:

 ```console
 usage: wingseg scan-runs [-h] --dataset DATASET [--output-dir OUTPUT_DIR]